VincentWei/minigui-live-demo-server/README.md

 # Web Display Server

-Web Display Server is a general WebSocket server which can acts as a broker of a local display client and a WebSocket client (webpage).
+Web Display Server is a general WebSocket server which acts as a broker of a local display client and a WebSocket client (webpage).

 By using the Web Display Server, you can show a GUI app in your webpage.